Subscribe to updates

 Summary

 The Licensing Committee of Haringey Council was scheduled to discuss proposed increases to various licensing fees for the 2026-27 financial year.
-The committee was also due to review the minutes from a previous meeting held on 6 November 2025.
+The committee was also set to review and confirm the minutes from a previous meeting held on 6 November 2025.

-The report also touched upon the council's commitment to its Corporate Delivery Plan 2024-2026, specifically relating to placemaking and economy, and high streets, town centres, and businesses.
-It also outlined commitments to environmental sustainability within street trading conditions, including bans on single-use plastics and polystyrene, and encouragement for sustainable sourcing and waste management.
+The report also touched upon the council's commitment to its Corporate Delivery Plan 2024-2026, specifically relating to placemaking, economy, and high streets.
+It noted that income from fees and charges helps manage demand and cover service provision costs.
+Furthermore, the council's commitment to carbon and climate change was mentioned, with proposed updates to street trading conditions to include bans on single-use plastics and polystyrene, and encouragement for sustainable food packaging and energy sources.

 Attendees